Open-Source-Feature-Toggles/react-sdk/README.md

 ## How to Use
 ### Initialize the Client

-First create a config and pass that config as props with name 'config' to FlagProvider somewhere in your component tree.
-The config should contain the API Key for your project's environment that you will be testing and a formatted string to tell the client how often it should check for updated flags.
+First create a config object with your project's apiKey and the frequency with which you want the client to check for flag updates.
+Then pass this config as props to FlagProvider somewhere in your component tree.

 Since the client is able to update on regular intervals, any changes done by the project admin will be reflected in real time to the client.